-The main varieties that pop to experts’ minds when reading the description include Merlot, Sangiovese, and Chianti.
+Author Note: The main varieties that pop to experts’ minds when reading the description include Merlot, Sangiovese, and Chianti.
 That is true!
 All of those wines are a perfect addition to your bolognese sauce.

 Now, if you want to enhance your dish’s flavors and aroma, you need to carefully observe the dryness, acidity, and tannins of wine to understand whether it will go well with your dish.
 In fact, chefs recommend you to taste the wine before cooking and adding it to your sauce.

 The key thing is to identify how that wine will taste with other ingredients in the dish.
 Note that if it is perfectly cooked, you will not be able to taste the wine; instead, it would help enhance the flavor of existing ingredients.
 Let’s see which are the four types of best red wine for cooking bolognese.

 Sangiovese is a medium-bodied red wine variety from Italy.
 It is interesting how Sangiovese’s color is much lighter compared to other reds, still high in acidity, and moderates in tannins.
 A combination of high acidity and moderate to high tannins make Sangiovese wine one of the most food-friendly beverages.